Quantum binary polyhedral groups and their actions on quantum planes: McKay quivers

 Here, $\tilde{\Gamma}$ denotes a nonabelian finite subgroup of $SL_2(k)$.

-\begin{proof} The result is clear for the cases (a1), (b1), (b2), and (b3).
-Case (a2) follows from \cite[pages 320 and 325]{HPR}.
-Moreover, case (b4) follows from \cite[$\S$11]{BanicaBichon:4points}.
-Therefore, it suffices to verify the proposition for case (a3).

-For the non-trivial Hopf algebras $H = K^{\circ}$ arising in Theorem \ref{thm4.5} (a3), we employ results of \cite{BichonNatale}.
-Refer to the notation of Corollary \ref{cor4.6}.
-By \cite[Lemma 5.15]{BichonNatale}, there is an isomorphism of coalgebras $K \to (k{\tilde{\Gamma}})^{\circ}$, so $H \cong k\tilde{\Gamma}$ as algebras.
-Therefore, the fusion rules of $H$ and of $k\tilde{\Gamma}$ are the same.
-Since $\tilde{\Gamma}$ is a non-abelian binary polyhedral group, the McKay quiver for $(H,U)$ equals a McKay quiver of ADE Dynkin type. \end{proof}
+\begin{proof} Cases (a1), (b1), and (b3) are well known.
+Case (b4) follows from direct computation.
+For case (a2), since $U$ is a faithful irreducible 2-dimensional $D_{2n}$-module, the McKay quiver $Q(k D_{2n},U)$ can be found in \cite[pages 320 and~325]{HPR}.